mattermost/mattermost-developer-documentation/site/content/blog/2019-01-20-submitting-great-prs.md

 date: 2019-01-20T00:00:00-04:00
 ---

-If you want to submit good pull requests, you need start with our [contribution checklist](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/).
+If you want to submit good pull requests, start with our [contribution checklist](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/).
 Today, that page talks about what to fork, how to style your code, how to write unit tests and where to push your code.
 Implicit in all of that is the need to write great code, of course!

 But this blog post isn't about writing great code, it's about making your pull request a great experience for you and your reviewers.

-I still remember my first pull request.
-I was a co-op student a few days into my first term with a company.
-This was before the days of GitHub, and for that matter we weren't even using git at the time.
-I staged my changes and notified my mentor.
-Without even looking at my code, he sat me down and said something like this, "Jesse, before you ask anyone else to review your code, I want you to review it yourself."
-He asked me to don the hat of a reviewer, read through my code, make comments just like a real reviewer, and then send those comments back to him.
+I still remember my first pull request a few days into my first software engineering internship.
+Without even looking at my code, my mentor sat me down and said something like this, "Jesse, before you ask anyone else to review your code, I want you to review it yourself."
+He asked me to read through my code and make comments just like a real reviewer, and then we would review the remainder together.

 I am forever grateful to my mentor for shaping my thinking about reviewing code.
-Having given more than a few reviews since then, let me share some advice, starting with what my mentor taught me:
+Having given more than a few reviews since then, let me share some advice starting with what my mentor taught me:

 ### 1) Review your own code first.

 Be the one to catch styling issues.
 Be the one to ask, "does this variable name make any sense?"
 Be the one to identify problem areas and points of confusion.
 Be the first reviewer.

 Now, not everything deserves to be fixed in every pull request.
-I love to refactor code, but there's a time and a place and fixing a one-line bug isn't usually the time to fix a multi-file, variable naming issue.
+Fixing a one-line bug isn't usually the time to fix an unrelated variable naming issue that touches multiple files.
 This leads to my second point:

 ### 2) Give a great description.